sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

 SAP BTP, Kyma runtime is a cloud-native application runtime that combines the power of Kubernetes with a set of best-in-class tools and open-source components that empower you to develop, run, and operate secure and scalable cloud-native applications.
 Detailed information is available at [Kyma Environment](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-environment).

-The Kyma runtime for SAP BTP's files are provided as a container image.
+The files of the SAP BTP, Kyma runtime are provided as a container image.
 In addition, since the containers run on Kubernetes, their configuration is described by Kubernetes resources.

 Hence, you need two kinds of artifacts to run applications on Kubernetes: